Limiting absorption principle for discrete Schr{\"o}dinger operators with a Wigner-von Neumann potential and a slowly decaying potential: Introduction

 Fix $d=1$ to discuss Theorem \ref{lapy3} in relation to other one-dimensional results in the literature.
 In \cite{Sim}, the perturbation consists of a Wigner-von Neumann potential plus a $V \in \ell^1(\Z)$, and it is proved that the spectrum of $H$ is purely absolutely continuous on $(0,4) \setminus \{ E_{\pm}(k) \}$.
 Note that our assumption \eqref{long_range33}, with $2=r<q$, implies $(V-\tau V) \in \ell^1(\Z)$ but not necessarily $V \in \ell^1(\Z)$, (although the weaker assumption $1 = r < q$ is sufficient to have $(V-\tau V) \in \ell^1(\Z)$).
 Another recent result is \cite{Li1}, where it is shown that if the perturbation is $O(|n|^{-1})$, then $H$ does not have singular continuous spectrum.
-Although this criteria applies to the Wigner-von Neumann potential, it does not apply to all potentials $V$ in the scope of this article, since for example hypothesis \textbf{(H)} allows for $V(n) = \log^{-q}(1+\langle n \rangle)$, $q>2$.
-Now suppose the absence of oscillations, i.e.\ $W = 0$.
-Because $(V-\tau V) \in \ell^1(\Z)$, $V$ is of bounded variation, and so the spectrum of $H$ is purely absolutely continuous on $(0,4)$, by a result due to B.\ Simon in \cite{Si}.
+Although this criteria applies to the Wigner-von Neumann potential, it does not apply to all potentials $V$ in the scope of this article, since for example hypothesis \textbf{(H)} allows for $V(n) = \ln^{-q}(1+\langle n \rangle)$, $q>2$.
+Now suppose the absence of oscillations, i.e.\ $W = 0$ and $W_2 = 0$.
+Because $(V-\tau V) \in \ell^1(\Z)$, $V$ is of bounded variation, and so the spectra of $H$ and $H_2$ are purely a.c.\ on $(0,4)$, by a result due to B.\ Simon in \cite{Si}.

 Consider now $d \geqslant 1$ to discuss Theorem \ref{lapy3} in relation to the framework of Mourre theory as exposed in \cite{ABG}.
 First, it is important to cite \cite{BSa}, where the details of this framework are worked out for the multi-dimensional discrete Schr\"odinger operators on $\Z^d$.
 From this perspective, this article is an attempt to bridge the gap between \cite{Ma1} and \cite{BSa}.